Browse Articles

 1. Usually, we use this trick when we have deleted some rows from the table and we want the data in a sequence.

-2. After Inserting your own value to identity field don't forget to set IDENTITY_INSERT OFF
+2. After Inserting your value into the identity field don't forget to set IDENTITY_INSERT OFF

 Reseed the Identity field